Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-10-Conduct-Configure-Safe-breach-simulation.md

     **Note**: This setting is not available if you selected Malware Attachment or Link to Malware on the Select a social engineering technique page.

-1. **Global landing pages tab**: Contains the built-in landing pages.
-When you select a built-in landing page to use by selecting the check box next to name, an Edit layout section appears with the following options:
-   **Select default language**: This setting is required.
-Select one of the following values: Chinese (Simplified), Chinese
-    (Traditional),English, French, German, Italian, Japanese, Korean, Portuguese, Russian, Spanish, and Dutch.

 1. On the **Select end user notification** page, select **Microsoft default notification (recommended)**: The notifications that users will receive are shown on the page select the following option.